linyinfeng/angrr/README.md

 This tool deletes such temporary GC roots based on the **modification time** of their symbolic link targets.
 Combined with the direnv module that automatically touches the GC roots in the direnv layout directory before loading `.envrc`, the tool can precisely remove direnv GC roots that haven't been **accessed** for a long time.

-Starting from version `0.2.0`, angrr can also manage profile GC roots (for example, system profile and user Nix profiles) in addition to temporary roots created by direnv or `nix build`.
+Starting from version `0.2`, angrr can also manage profile GC roots (for example, system profile and user Nix profiles) in addition to temporary roots created by direnv or `nix build`.
 Both temporary root policies and profile policies are **highly configurable**.

+⚠️**Note**:

+1. angrr `0.2` have not been upstreamed to nixpkgs yet, if you need documentation of angrr `0.1.5` (the last version of angrr `0.1`, available in `nixos-unstable`), please refer to [README.md of angrr 0.1.5](https://github.com/linyinfeng/angrr/blob/v0.1.5/README.md).

-⚠️**Note**: Direnv integration was added in version `0.1.2`, but the version didn’t make it into the `nixos-25.11` channel — currently it’s only available in `nixos-unstable`.
+2. Direnv integration was added in version `0.1.2`, but this version didn’t make it into the `nixos-25.11` channel — currently it’s only available in `nixos-unstable`.

 ## Usage